madlopt/k3s-example-project/readme.md

 ```bash
 kubectl port-forward service/grafana 3000:3000
 ```
-Open your web browser and go to http://127.0.0.1:3000.
+Open your web browser and go to http://localhost:3000.

 Log in to Grafana using the default username and password (admin/admin), then change the password to a secure one.

-You will see the only one `NodeJS Application Dashboard` in the list of available dashboards.
+You will see the only one `Applications Dashboard` in the list of available dashboards.
 It won't have any data because we haven't deployed the NodeJS app yet.

 ![NodeJS Application Dashboard](img.png)
 ### Node.js Application